daytonaio/content/articles/20240819_dev_con_vs_traditional_dev.md

 #### 1. **Added Complexity**

-While Dev Containers offer many benefits, they also introduce complexity.
-Developers need to understand containerization concepts, Docker commands, and potentially the intricacies of orchestrating multiple containers.
-This learning curve can be steep for those unfamiliar with container technologies.
-Additionally, maintaining and updating container images requires additional effort compared to a traditional setup.
+Dev Containers are great, but they come with their own set of challenges.
+You’ll need to get a handle on containerization, Docker commands, and possibly managing multiple containers.
+For those new to these technologies, it can be a bit overwhelming.
+Plus, keeping container images up to date takes more work than traditional setups.

 #### 2. **Potential Performance Issues**